I Need A Dodge! Joe Strummer On The Run

 The Dodge is an emblem for Joe’s time in Spain, his ambition, personal style and, in a way, the nature of those troubled days in general.
 When he is pulled over by the Police it transpires that he doesn’t even have a licence to drive it.
 Drawing on the recollections of his friends in London and in Spain, his partner Gaby Holford and the members of 091 and Radio Fortuna, this a revealing story of a search for much more than just a car.
 “It was an escape.
 He was a man on the run.
 He was getting away from the tension in London,” says Santiago Auseron.
 Joe Strummer did, indeed, need a Dodge.

-For more info on this release / event contact Chris Hewlett on firstname.lastname@example.org or 0845 601 2833
+For more information please contact Chris Hewlett PR on email@example.com or 0845 601 2833

 On the Site